river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/github_topics/README.md

-**rcsfa-rc1** | The repo is associated with the RC SFA Research Campaign 1 on cumulative impacts **rcsfa-rc2** | The repo is associated with the RC SFA Research Campaign 2 on hydrobiogeochemical variability **rcsfa-rc3** | The repo is associated with the RC SFA Research Campaign 3 on watershed disturbances **rcsfa-rc4** | The repo is associated with the RC SFA Research Campaign 4 on multi-basin studies, including WHONRS **rcsfa-mm** | The repo is associated with the RC SFA multi-scale ModEx **rcsfa-fy24renewal** | The repo is associated with the RC SFA FY 2024 science plan renewal
+**rcsfa-rc1** | The repo is associated with the RC SFA Research Campaign 1 on cumulative impacts **rcsfa-rc2** | The repo is associated with the RC SFA Research Campaign 2 on hydrobiogeochemical variability **rcsfa-rc3** | The repo is associated with the RC SFA Research Campaign 3 on watershed disturbances **rcsfa-rc4** | The repo is associated with the RC SFA Research Campaign 4 on multi-basin studies, including WHONDRS **rcsfa-mm** | The repo is associated with the RC SFA multi-scale ModEx **rcsfa-fy24renewal** | The repo is associated with the RC SFA FY 2024 science plan renewal